-The offering price of each Fund's shares is the net asset value per share ("NAV").
+The offering price of each Fund's shares is the NAV.
 Each Fund's NAV is calculated as of 4:00 p.m.
 Eastern Time, the normal close of regular trading on the NYSE on each day the NYSE is open for trading.
 If for example, the NYSE closes at 1:00 p.m.
-New York time, each Fund's NAV would still be determined as of 4:00 p.m.
-New York time.
+Eastern Time, each Fund's NAV would still be determined as of 4:00 p.m.
+Eastern Time.
 In this example, portfolio securities traded on the NYSE would be valued at their closing prices unless the Advisor determines that a "fair value" adjustment is appropriate due to subsequent events.
 Each Fund's NAV is determined by dividing the value of the Fund's portfolio securities, cash and other assets (including accrued interest), less all liabilities (including accrued expenses), by the total number of outstanding shares.
 Each Fund's NAV may be calculated earlier if permitted by the SEC.
 The NYSE is closed on weekends and most U.S. national holidays.
 However, foreign securities listed primarily on non-U.S. markets may trade on weekends or other days on which a Fund does not value its shares, which may significantly affect the Fund's NAV on days when you are not able to buy or sell Fund shares.